FrontEndFoxes/curriculum/workshop/full-day/ch1.md

 }).$mount("#app");
 ```

 In order to have nice icons in our application, we also need to add Material icons to our `index.html` file.
-Please open `public/index.html` and add this string inside your `<head></head>` tag:
+Please open `public/index.html` and add this string at the end of your `<head></head>` tag:

 ```html
 <link href="https://fonts.googleapis.com/css?family=Roboto:300,400,500,700|Material+Icons" rel="stylesheet" />
 ```

-Then, overwrite the current template in `App.vue` with this markup:
+Then, overwrite the current `<template>` block in `App.vue` with this markup:

 ```html
 <template>